barbara-benitez/barbara-benitez.github.io/sql/hospital_diabietes_sql.md

 |13|	55.60|
 |14|	55.59|

+### Are there any specialties that are performing more procedures than others?
+If so, are they justified?

 There were 6 specialties that exceeded the 2.5 average number of procedures and had over 50 procedures on the books.
 These specialties were obtained with the query
 <p align="center">